ShieldBattery/bw-chk/Readme.md

 - `spriteId` is the sprite type (integer)

 ### chk.encoding()
-The encoding specified in constructor, or the heuristically determined one if 'auto' was specified.
+The encoding specified in constructor, or the heuristically determined one if `'auto'` was specified.
 Note that most English maps may be reported to have Korean (cp949) encoding, as both encodings are ASCII-compatible.
-May be extended in future to also return 'mixed', if the map mixes both 1252 and 949.
+If the map was detected to use multiple encodings, `'mixed'` will be returned.

 ### chk.maxPlayers(isUms)
 Returns the amount of *human* players that can play the map.
 As the player limit can be